Robert Elgie: Family

 Bob Elgie married his wife Nancy in 1956, and she became an integral part of his life and career.
 Nancy, a psychologist by trade, served as a school trustee (and vice chair 2011-13 and 2015) in the York Region District School Board.
-She stepped down in 2017 after calling a black woman a racial slur.
+She stepped down in 2017 over a racial slur controversy following a concussion.
 Together they raised 5 children, and despite his many careers, Bob always did his best to make time for his family.
-Elgie helped create a loving home and taught his children that those who are born into affluence are expected to give back to society.
+Elgie helped create a loving home and taught his children that those who are born into fortunate circumstances are expected to give back to society.
 His eldest daughter, Allyson, is a psychologist who runs a provincial assessment and research centre, The Regional Assessment and Resource Centre, which provides supports to post-secondary students with disabilities.
-His eldest son, Stewart, is an environmental advocacy lawyer, founder of the Sierra Legal Defence Fund, and a professor at the University of Ottawa.
-In 2007 Stewart founded Sustainable Prosperity, an environmental research and policy initiative.
+His eldest son, Stewart, is an environmental lawyer and economist, founder of the Sierra Legal Defence Fund, and a professor at the University of Ottawa.
+In 2007 Stewart founded Sustainable Prosperity, a national environment-economy research and policy think tank.
 His second son, William ("Bill"), retired as the Director of the Upper Canada College Norval Outdoor School and a leader in the Outdoor Education community.
 Their youngest son, Peter, is a teacher and has run for the Green Party of Canada and has been deputy leader of the Green Party of Ontario.
 His youngest daughter, Catherine, is a nurse.
 Between his 5 children, Robert Elgie was also grandfather to 13 grandchildren.